drakkan/sftpgo/docs/full-configuration.md

   - `post_login_scope`, defines the scope for the post-login hook.
 0 means notify both failed and successful logins.
 1 means notify failed logins.
 2 means notify successful logins.
   - `check_password_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke to check the user provided password.
 See [Check password hook](./check-password-hook.md) for more details.
 Leave empty to disable.
   - `check_password_scope`, defines the scope for the check password hook.
 0 means all protocols, 1 means SSH, 2 means FTP, 4 means WebDAV.
 You can combine the scopes, for example 6 means FTP and WebDAV.
+  - `password_hashing`, struct.
+It contains the configuration parameters to be used to generate the password hash.
+SFTPGo can verify passwords in several formats and uses the `argon2id` algorithm to hash passwords in plain-text before storing them inside the data provider.
+These options allow you to customize how the hash is generated.
+    - `argon2_options` struct containing the options for argon2id hashing algorithm.
+The `memory` and `iterations` parameters control the computational cost of hashing the password.
+The higher these figures are, the greater the cost of generating the hash and the longer the runtime.
+It also follows that the greater the cost will be for any attacker trying to guess the password.
+If the code is running on a machine with multiple cores, then you can decrease the runtime without reducing the cost by increasing the `parallelism` parameter.
+This controls the number of threads that the work is spread across.
+      - `memory`, unsigned integer.
+The amount of memory used by the algorithm (in kibibytes).
+Default: 65536.
+      - `iterations`, unsigned integer.
+The number of iterations over the memory.
+Default: 1.
+      - `parallelism`. unsigned 8 bit integer.
+The number of threads (or lanes) used by the algorithm.
+Default: 2.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
   - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
   - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"